-Many online resources are available and the Director of Student Engagement will work to continuously compile and maintain this list of some favorite links that can provide applicants with the most helpful information possible.
+Many online resources are available and the Indigenous Education, Inc. staff will work to continuously compile and maintain this list of links that can provide applicants with the most helpful information possible.

 To suggest resources for this page, email information to firstname.lastname@example.org.